Updates as of May 6, 2020

 Meals for Kids

-Arlington Public Schools: APS is providing free grab-and-go breakfasts and lunches at the selected schools between 11 am and 1 pm Monday - Friday.
+Arlington Public Schools: APS is providing free grab-and-go breakfasts and lunches at the selected schools between 11 am and 1 pm Mondays, Wednesdays, and Fridays.
 Meals are free to any child aged 2 to 18.
-Children must be present to receive their meal.
+See the APS website for the latest updates and more details.

 - Barrett Elementary School (4401 N Henderson Rd)